Vivek-04022001/documentation/coredev/plips.md

 Anyone who has signed a Plone Contributor Agreement can work on a PLIP.
 Don't let the wording freak you out: signing the agreement is easy and you will get access almost immediately.

-You do not have to be the most amazing coder in the entire world to submit a PLIP.
+You don't have to be the most amazing coder in the entire world to submit a PLIP.
 The Framework Team is happy to help you at any point in the process.

 Submitting a PLIP can be a great learning process.